dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 • How does NAT help manage limited IPv4 addresses and improve security?
 • What did you learn about how data travels from a device to the internet?

 Bridged mode made the VM appear as its own device on the network.
 Shared (NAT) mode provided a safer, more controlled setup because it hides the VM behind the host computer.
 NAT helps save IPv4 addresses by letting many devices share one public IP while keeping their private addresses separate.
 It also adds security by blocking outside access.
-I learned that data travels from a local device through the router (and sometimes NAT) before reaching the internet and coming back to the right device.
+Data travels from a local device through the router (and sometimes NAT) before reaching the internet and coming back to the right device.

 Write a short reflection (1 paragraph, 5–8 sentences) below your screenshots that answers these:
 • How did your IP addresses change between Shared and Bridged mode?